-Ask a local family member or friend to update you daily by email or text.
-Or, consider creating a website to share

-	news about your loved one's condition and needs.
+- Ask a local family member or friend to update you daily by email or text.
+Or, consider creating a website to share news about your loved one's condition and needs.
 There are a number of sites available.
-Examples are Caring Bridge and

-	Lotsa Helping Hands.
+Examples are Caring Bridge and Lotsa Helping Hands.

 - Sign up for online ways to connect with people.
-Programs using video and instant messaging to communicate are very

-	common.
-For example, Skype and FaceTime are ways people connect from a distance.
+Programs using video and instant messaging to communicate are very common.
+For example, Zoom and FaceTime are ways people connect from a distance.

 - Airlines or bus lines may have special deals for patients or family members.
-The hospital social worker may also know

-	of other resources, such as private pilots, advocacy organizations, or companies that help people with cancer and their

-	families with transportation.
+The hospital social worker may also know of other resources, such as private pilots, advocacy organizations, or companies that help people with cancer and their families with transportation.

-	- If you are traveling to see your loved one, time your flights or drives so that you have time to rest when you return.
+- If you're traveling to see your loved one, time your flights or drives so that you have time to rest when you return.
 Many long-distance caregivers say that they don't allow themselves enough time to rest after their visits.

-	- Consider getting a phone card from a discount store to cut down on long-distance bills.
-Or, review your long-distance

-	and cell phone plans.
+- Review your long-distance and cell phone plans.
 See if you can make any changes that would reduce your bills.